 Classic Caesar Salad

 Crisp romaine, pepper-and-butter croutons, and grated Parmesan are tossed with traditional Caesar dressing.
-The croutons are best made no more than half an hour before assembling the salad.

 - Servings: 6

 For the Croutons